Goettcke/dspipe_web/project/README.md

 2. Go to ```http://127.0.0.1:5000/```

 ## Technologies
-In this project the primary programming language is ***Python*** and the noteworthy techonologies and intergrations are:
+In this project the primary programming language is ***Python*** and the noteworthy technologies and integrations are:
 1. Flask
 2. SQLALCHEMY
 3. NGINX for hosting the production server.
 To host a Flask application through NGINX follow: https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04
+4. Travis CI